steno-aarhus/research/support/travel-booking/_hotels-in-aarhus.md

 <!-- Update this file for making changes to hotel booking. -->

-SKI hotel agreements (which stands for Statens og Kommunernes Indkøbsservice -- translating to something like Purchase Service for the State and Municipalities) have been made for the period June 2023 to end December 2024.
-As these agreements are confidential only the hotel names and phone numbers are given here for the following hotels in Aarhus:
+The Region is obligated to use the SKI hotel agreements (which stands for Statens og Kommunernes Indkøbsservice -- translating to something like Purchase Service for the State and Municipalities).
+These agreements are regularly renegotiated, but as a rule the following hotels in Aarhus should be used:

 -   **Aarhus N** (north, near the hospital):
     -   Zleep Hotel Aarhus Skejby, Tangen 45, Aarhus N, phone: 7023 5635